* Cenbanks' liquidity pledge triggers short-covering

 * Soft US data keeps hopes of Fed easing alive

 * Dollar index hits 3-week low,

-* Euro looking better on charts, rises above Ichimoku kijun line
+* Euro looking better on charts, rises above Ichimoku kijun

 * Yen gains after BOJ stands pat